 A tinnitus sound generator is a device like a hearing aid that delivers sound to the ear to help "cover up" the perceived tinnitus.
-TSG products come in a variety of shapes and sizes, including devices that sit over the ear, called behind-the-ear (BTE) hearing aids, as well as custommade options that are designed to only fit the unique contours of your ear.
+TSG products come in a variety of shapes and sizes, including devices that sit over the ear, called behind-the-ear (BTE) hearing aids, as well as custom-made options that are designed to only fit the unique contours of your ear.
 Just as hearing aid technology has improved over the years, so has the TSG technology available today.

 In addition, some newer technology allows you to modify the noise generated by the device to provide more individualized, comfortable settings for your particular needs.
-Some specialized TSG products even offer a soothing "ocean wave" sound (think of waves rolling in and out) that can be more relaxing than the traditional "'white" noise generated by previous versions of TSG products.
-Some TSG products even have automatic functions, which further help distract your attention on the tinnitus by reducing interaction with the hearing aid, making it easier for you to get on with your daily activities without having to "fiddle" with controls on the device.
+Some TSG products even have automatic functions, which further help distract your attention from the tinnitus by reducing interaction with the hearing aid.